colinquinn/style-cop/README.md

+This project has three branches: seminar -> the code that I started with for the 10/17 seminar.
+This is the starting point for implementing the first pieces of functionality, making the counters work either using redux or using native react calls post-seminar -> this is what I ended up with after the seminar.
+It has the counters working using redux architecture, but it doesn't yet have the ability to set the style cop.
+This would be a good exercise master -> this is the code with the set style cop action (using redux architecture) completed.
+You can look at this as a reference for how all the moving pieces fit together.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.